keijiro/FFmpegOut/README.md

 ------------

-The binary executable files of FFmpeg is not included in this repository nor the package because it's too large to be included.
-It has to be added manually after installation of FFmpegOut.
+The binary executable files of FFmpeg is not included in this repository nor the package because they're too large to be included.
+They have to be added manually after an installation of FFmpegOut.

-Any recent versions of FFmpeg would work, but I recommend using [KeatsPeeks]' static-linked executables because I'm using them for testing.
+Any recent versions of FFmpeg would work, but it's recommended to use [KeatsPeeks]' static-linked executables because they're used for development and testing.

 - Windows:
   https://github.com/KeatsPeeks/ffmpeg-static/blob/master/bin/win32/x64/ffmpeg.exe